decred/dcrdata/README.md

 ## Front End Development

-Make sure you have a recent version of node installed, then do:
+Make sure you have a recent version of [node and npm](https://nodejs.org/en/download/) installed.
+You may want to use the [node version manager (nvm)](https://github.com/creationix/nvm) for managing your node download and installation.

+From the dcrdata root directory, run the following command to install the node modules.

 `npm install`

-For development, webpack will run eslint and compile your javascript via:
+For development, there's a webpack script that watches for file changes and automatically compiles.
+To use it, run this command in a separate terminal and leave it running while you work.

 `npm run watch`

 For production, bundle assets via: